-- F. At the end of grades one through seven, three options are available, dependent on a student's academic proficiency: - (1) the student is academically proficient and shall enter the next higher grade; - (2) the student is not academically proficient and shall participate in the required level of remediation.
-Upon certification by the school district that the student is academically proficient, the student shall enter the next higher grade; or - (3) the student is not academically proficient after completion of the prescribed remediation program and upon the recommendation of the teacher and school HB 34 principal shall either be:
+- F. At the end of grades one through seven, three options are available, dependent on a student's [adequate yearly progress] academic proficiency: - (1) the student [has made adequate yearly progress] is academically proficient and shall enter the next higher grade; - (2) the student [has not made adequate yearly progress] is not academically proficient and shall participate in the required level of remediation.
+Upon certification by the school district that the student [has made adequate yearly progress, he] is academically proficient, the student shall enter the next higher grade; or - (3) the student [has not made adequate yearly progress upon] is not academically proficient after completion of the prescribed remediation program and upon the recommendation of the teacher and school principal shall either be: - (a) retained in the same grade for no more than one school year with an academic improvement plan developed by the student assistance team in order to [meet adequate yearly progress] become academically proficient, at which time the student shall enter the next higher grade; or .164901.1GR

-- (a) retained in the same grade for no more than one school year with an academic improvement plan developed by the student assistance team in order to become academically proficient, at which time the student shall enter the next higher grade; or - (b) promoted to the next grade if the parent refuses to allow the child to be retained pursuant to Subparagraph (a) of this paragraph.
-In this case, the parent shall sign a waiver indicating the parent's desire that the student be promoted to the next higher grade with an academic improvement plan designed to address specific academic deficiencies.
-The academic improvement plan shall be developed by the student assistance team outlining time lines and monitoring activities to ensure progress toward overcoming those academic deficiencies.
-Students failing to become academically proficient at the end of that year as measured by grades, performance on school district assessments and other measures identified by the school district shall be retained in the same grade for no more than one year in order to have additional time to achieve academic proficiency. - G. At the end of the eighth grade, a student who is not academically proficient shall be retained in the eighth grade for no more than one school year to become academically proficient or if the student assistance team determines that retention of the student in the eighth grade will not assist the student to become academically proficient, the team shall design a high school graduation plan to meet the student's needs for entry into the work force or a post-secondary educational institution.
+(b) promoted to the next grade if the parent refuses to allow [his] the child to be retained pursuant to Subparagraph (a) of this paragraph.
+In this case, the parent shall sign a waiver indicating [his] the parent's desire that the student be promoted to the next higher grade with an academic improvement plan designed to address specific academic deficiencies.
+The academic improvement plan shall be developed by the student assistance team outlining [timelines] time lines and monitoring activities to ensure progress toward overcoming those academic deficiencies.
+Students failing to [make adequate yearly progress] become academically proficient at the end of that year as measured by grades, performance on school district assessments and other measures identified by the school district shall [then] be retained in the same grade for no more than one year in order to have additional time to [master the required content standards] achieve academic proficiency.

+At the end of the eighth grade, a student who [fails to make adequate yearly progress] is not academically proficient shall be retained in the eighth grade for no more than one school year to [make adequate yearly progress] become academically proficient or if the student assistance team determines that retention of the student in the eighth grade will not assist the student [make adequate yearly progress] to become academically proficient, the team shall design a high .164901.1GR school graduation plan to meet the student's needs for entry into the work force or a post-secondary educational institution.
 If a student is retained in the eighth grade, the student assistance team shall develop a specific academic improvement plan that clearly delineates the student's academic deficiencies and prescribes a specific remediation plan to address those academic deficiencies.

-- H. A student who does not demonstrate academic proficiency for two successive school years shall be referred to the student assistance team for placement in an alternative program designed by the school district.
-Alternative program plans shall be filed with the department. - I. Promotion and retention decisions affecting a student enrolled in special education shall be made in accordance with the provisions of the individual educational plan established for that student. - J. For the purposes of this section: - (1) "academic improvement plan" means a written document developed by the student assistance team that describes the specific content standards required for a certain grade level that a student has not achieved and that prescribes specific remediation programs such as summer school, extended day or week school and tutoring;
+- A student who [fails to make adequate yearly progress] does not demonstrate academic proficiency for two successive school years shall be referred to the student assistance team for placement in an alternative program designed by the school district.
+Alternative program plans shall be filed with the department. - I. Promotion and retention decisions affecting a student enrolled in special education shall be made in accordance with the provisions of the individual educational plan established for that student. - For the purposes of this section: - "academic improvement plan" means a written document developed by the student assistance team that describes the specific content standards required for a certain grade level that a student has not achieved and that prescribes specific remediation programs such as summer school, extended day or week school and tutoring; - "[alternative] school-district-determined .164901.1GR